justUmen/Bjornulf_lobe-chat/README.md

 ```

 #### Run minio in the folder you want, for me it's in the public folder of the project:

+You might also want to put minio bucket PUBLIC, so you can access the files without authentication.

 ```
 ./minio server /home/umen/SyNc/Forks/Bjornulf_lobe-chat/public/S3_minio/ --console-address ":9001"